maldorne/awesome-muds/readme.md

 ### Specific protocols for MUDs

-There are two **RFCs** about telnet negotiation: [854](https://www.rfc-editor.org/rfc/rfc854.html) and [855](https://www.rfc-editor.org/rfc/rfc855.html).
-Some of the next protocols are implemented as telnet options, expanding on these two.
+The following MUD-specific protocols are implemented as telnet options, building on the base [TELNET](#telnet) RFCs listed above.

 #### GMCP